vertueux/smov/README.md

 | Platform | Hardware                                                                                                                                                                                                | Software                                                       | Notes                                                                                                                                                                                                                                                                                                                                                       |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |
 | Raspberry Pi   | Pi 3 Model B+<br/> Pi 4 Model B<br/> | [Ubuntu 22.04 LTS](https://ubuntu.com/download/raspberry-pi)<br/> [Ubuntu 20.04 LTS](https://ubuntu.com/download/raspberry-pi) | For now, the project is currently being only tested on the Raspberry Pi 3 Model B+, but should possibly (and surely) be available on other Raspberry Pi.  |

+## How can I get quickly started with my robot?
+To get started quickly and configure your robot, take a look at [LEARN.md](https://github.com/vertueux/smov/blob/prototype/LEARN.md).
+## Where is the documentation?
+Don't worry, I am currently working on the documentation, so you'll know how to adapt your robot to work with SMOV, and how to create the robot.
+But right now, for an overview and simple documentation on how to configure the robot, take a look at [LEARN.md](https://github.com/vertueux/smov/blob/prototype/LEARN.md).

+## How can I contribute?
+To be able to contribute, you need to take a look at [CONTRIBUTING.md](https://github.com/vertueux/smov/blob/prototype/CONTRIBUTING.md) to find out the conditions.

 ## Links and References
 * The I2C PWM Board repository: